marzenakrp/nocha/README.md

 🔮 **1.
 Have you tried different prompts or prompting methods?**

-Yes, we experimented with three prompting methods: (1) answer-only, (2) answer followed by explanation, and (3) explanation followed by answer.
+Yes, we experimented with three prompt variations asking for: (1) answer-only, (2) answer followed by explanation, and (3) explanation followed by answer.
 Details of these experiments can be found in the appendix.
 We did not try other methods such as few-shot prompting or chunking the text.
 Few-shot prompting is impractical with book-length input.
 Since our goal is to test the abilities of LLMs to process *long-context*, chunking the text would defeat the purpose (that being said, you may want to check out the results on stories reported in the paper).
 Ideally, a model that fully utilizes its claimed context window should handle this task regardless of small differences in prompt wording or order.

 🌟 **2.
 How do you ensure that the annotators wrote valid claims?**